DeliceLydia/online-class-reservation/README.md

 Give a ⭐️ if you like

-## 📝 License
+## Copyright

-This project is [MIT](https://github.com/DeliceLydia/bookstore-cms/blob/main/LICENSE) licensed.
+Copyright, &copy 2021